Loading...

 Sending and Receiving Large Binary Objects

-While the Notecard is designed to be a low-bandwidth cellular device, it is also possible to sync large binary payloads with the cloud.
+While Notecard is designed to be a low-bandwidth wireless device, it is also possible to sync large binary payloads with the cloud.

-Starting with Notecard firmware v5.3.1, this is accomplished by storing raw binary data in a reserved area on the Notecard, and then having the Notecard send that large block directly to Notehub.
-Likewise, the Notecard and Notehub can work together to get a binary payload from a remote endpoint and save it to the reserved area on the Notecard.
+This is accomplished by storing raw binary data in a reserved area on the Notecard, and then having Notecard send that large block directly to Notehub.
+Likewise, Notecard and Notehub can work together to get a binary payload from a remote endpoint and save it to the reserved area on the Notecard.

 note